 This portion of your meeting is also a great time for attendees to share how they’re showing up.
 They might be excited to present a new idea or distracted as they try to resolve a customer issue that’s just come up.
 Not everything that comes up here will warrant action, but if someone shares they need to leave early for an appointment then you’ll be able to adjust the agenda on the spot.

-Tip: Opening rounds aren’t just for meetings run in Range.
-Try doing an opening round in your other meetings, such as 1:1s, quick project syncs, or other occasional meetings.
+Tip: Check-in rounds aren’t just for meetings run in Range.
+Try doing a check-in round in your other meetings, such as 1:1s, quick project syncs, or other occasional meetings.

 Visit our blog and read our article on opening and closing rounds to learn more.

-Tip: This section is ideal for covering topics like metrics reviews, goals and objectives, and status updates for ongoing projects, or even pulling up other tools your team uses (Asana, Trello, Jira, GitHub, etc.) to triage and review work.
+Tip: This topic status is ideal for covering topics like metrics reviews, goals and objectives, and status updates for ongoing projects, or even pulling up other tools your team uses (Asana, Trello, Jira, GitHub, etc.) to triage and review work.

 For both recurring and daily meeting topics, the person facilitating (running) your meeting will be able to capture meeting notes and assigning action items to attendees.
 Here’s a quick overview of each feature.